dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 The Base Skeleton Application
 -----------------------------

-If your working with the base skeleton application :doc:`installation`
+If your working with the base skeleton application (take a look at the :doc:`installation` chapter).

 you now have the following directory structure::